-The bachelor of art's program in English explores the dynamic and reciprocal relationship between language, culture, and literature.
-The major is designed to help students develop superior communication skills, understand the nature of language and the way language can be described and analyzed, appreciate the esthetic and intellectual enjoyments of literature, and recognize the cultural values reflected in literature.
+The Bachelor of Arts program in English explores the dynamic and reciprocal relationship between language, culture, and literature.
+The major is designed to help students develop superior communication skills and understand the nature of language and the way language can be described and analyzed.
+Students experience the esthetic and intellectual enjoyments of literature, and recognize the cultural values reflected in the various literary genres.